 Step 1: Recognition (introspection)

 Buddhist teaching tells us that the cause of human suffering is the rejection of what is happening and resistance to it.
-But acceptance, on the opposite, can free us from negative, and we should accept the truth instead of trying to escape from it.
+But acceptance, on the opposite, can free us from the negative, and we should accept the truth instead of trying to escape from it.

 We must perceive any difficulty with compassion for ourselves and the understanding that this will eventually pass.